Membership Management Tools: 8 Software Features to Know

 Membership Management Features for Administrators

-Central to all membership-based groups is the need to assemble.
+Central to all membership-based groups is the need to assemble via in-person or virtually.
 Association staff should be able to easily create an event registration page and process that has all of the information about the event in an easy-to-digest format, as well as a straightforward and intuitive interface for event registrations.
-The creation of a variety of registration options that allow each member type and member status to see and pay the prices that pertain to them provides a powerful user experience.
+The creation of a variety of registration options that allow each member type and member status to see and pay the registration fee that pertain to them provides a powerful user experience.

 The front-end website presence is the first thing most members will see.
 Integrating this with the database provides the best route to maintaining fresh content and member-specific content driven from the database.
 Most associations will not have HTML experts on staff, so the creation, editing, and management of content on the site should be simple.
-And, it's the 21st century - all websites should be mobile-friendly and responsive.
+As a standard, all websites should be mobile-friendly and responsive.

 Gone are the days when a mass email to everyone would suffice.
 With today’s technology, associations should target their communications to focused, smaller groups; and a good membership management software should help segment the membership.
 Through the creation of subsets, or groups, of the membership, staff can target communications to only those members that would care to read it.
 Break down your members on a variety of demographic characteristics, like age, years in the profession, geography, leadership roles, etc. Very often associations will find an increase in email open rates as they target their communications.
 Emails are no longer considered blanket spam when the messages are more relevant to the readers.